-Caloosahatchee Regional Park North Trail is a 6.3 mile trail located near Alva, FL that features beautiful wild flowers and is rated as moderate.
+Caloosahatchee Regional Park North Trail is a 6.3 mile loop trail located near Alva, FL that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for nature trips, birding, horses, and mountain biking and is accessible from September until May.
 Horses are also able to use this trail.

 This trail is single-track and provides adventure and challenges for beginners and novice mountain bikers.
 Go from flat land with berms and hills to biking in the woods with exposed tree roots and narrow paths.
 Very challenging and extremely fun!
 North trails are strictly for biking and equestrian.
 Beginners trails are approximately 4.5 miles (green) Intermediate trails are approximately 4 miles (blue) Difficult trails are approximately 2 miles. (black) Do not underestimate any of the trails and use extreme caution on all trails.
 All trails are marked by color according to difficulty.
 Bring plenty of water.
 If you are in doubt about a more difficult trail best to practice on the beginners trails.